Lisa A. Gorab - Public Finance Attorney in NJ

 New York, 1991

 J.D., Seton Hall University School of Law, cum laude, 1989

 B.S., Lehigh University, cum laude, 1983

 Lisa A. Gorab, a shareholder with Wilentz, Goldman & Spitzer, P.A., joined the firm in March 1992, after spending three years as an attorney in the public finance department of the Newark law firm of Kraft & McManimon.
 While at her previous firm, Ms. Gorab's work also focused on federal and state tax issues and state law issues as they apply to public finance transactions undertaken by municipal, county and state governmental entities.
 While attending law school in the evenings, Ms. Gorab was an assistant vice president at United Jersey Bank in the commercial lending area.
 Ms. Gorab is a member of the law firm’s Management Committee, the Hiring Committee and the Professional Evaluation Committee and serves as the Co-Chair of the firm’s Diversity Committee.
-She is also Treasurer to the firm.
+She is also Treasurer to the firm, and is a member of its Cannabis Law team.
 Ms. Gorab resides in Westfield, NJ.

 Ms. Gorab is an accomplished attorney in the field of public and private sector debt and lease finance transactions.
 Her work focuses on the structure and implementation of a full range of tax-exempt and taxable financing transactions for the issuance of: municipal debt obligations, including general obligation notes and bonds; school bonds and lease transactions; revenue bonds for publicly owned utilities and other facilities, including water, sewer, solid waste disposal, resources recovery, pollution control and parking facilities; economic development bonds; health and university facility bonds and other 501(c)(3) corporation bonds and renewable energy financings.